google/gnxi/gnoi_reset/README.md

 # gNOI Factory Reset Client

-A simple shell binary that performs Factory Reset client operations against a gNOI target.
+A simple shell binary that performs Factory Reset operations against a gNOI target.
 The target will then enter bootstrapping mode.

 ## gNOI Factory Reset Options
 *   `-rollback_os` will attempt to roll back the OS to the factory version and reset all certificates on the target.